emu-russia/psxrev/wiki_eng/subcpu.md

 # SUB-CPU

-The SUB-CPU is used for the software control of [CD RF] (cdrf.md), [CD DRIVER] (cddriver.md) and [CD-DSP] (cddsp.md).
+The SUB-CPU is used for the software control of [CD RF](cdrf.md), [CD DRIVER](cddriver.md) and [CD-DSP](cddsp.md).
 SUB-CPU sends commands to the CD-DSP control via a serial interface, and also controls the turn-on laser, detect the opening of the cover, set the speed of the drive 1X/2X, etc. In other words, SUB-CPU prepares the CD system for data reading as well as monitors its correct operation and reacts to external factors.
 In addition, SUB-CPU parses the commands received by the CD-decoder and manages its internal registers.

 CD-data are transferred in serial form directly to the [CD-decoder](cddec.md).